Demand Letters Related to Small Claims Court Lawsuits

-The core of a demand letter states the nature of your dispute and describes how you would like the court to rule.
+The core of a demand letter states the nature of your dispute and describes how you want to resolve it.
 When preparing a demand letter, make sure to prepare and organize your argument.
 Any documents you can include that specify dates, amounts, or transactions may be very useful to bolstering your argument.

 What to Include in a Demand Letter

 After you have gathered the necessary information, you are ready to start writing.
 You should begin the demand letter by providing a brief overview of what happened, starting at the beginning and moving through the facts chronologically.
 Next, explain why you have been unable to reach an agreement with the other party involved.
 If you have proposed a number of tentative agreements that the other party did not accept, include the terms of those offers and the other party’s responses.
 For example, if the dispute involves an amount of money that the other party owes you, include information about the original transaction giving rise to the debt, your attempts to collect the debt, and whether you are willing to accept installment payments or a lower sum in satisfaction of the debt.
 Finally, be sure to let the other party know that you intend to file a claim in small claims court if they fail to satisfy the demand.